 - Most of the functions can be performed by a keyboard without the help of the mouse.
 Function keys and control keys are used for special functions done by mouse.

 - Shortcut keys are used to access any files from the system so that mouse use can be avoided.

 - Control key and escape key can be used in most of the functions for various purposes.

 Touch screen keyboards are mostly in use nowadays and in the future, these may be replaced by Augmented Reality keyboards.
 New keyboards are flexible and more customized than traditional ones.
 Maybe in the future, the data can be inputted by other means than the keyboard.
 The mindset to welcome all changes is needed for the generation.

 This is a guide to Types of Computer Keyboard.
-Here we discuss the different types of Computer keyboards like Multimedia, Mechanical, Wireless Keyboard, etc. You can also go through our suggested articles to learn more –
+Here we discuss the basic concept with different types of Computer keyboards like Multimedia, Mechanical, Wireless Keyboard, etc. You can also go through our suggested articles to learn more –